 Failure to pass national standards will harm the American economy.
 Businesses will see costs of complying with regulations rise and consumers will see the direct effects.
 A recent study by IBM Security and the Ponemon Institute found that the average total cost of a data breach worldwide is $3.92 million.
 The United States had the highest rates in the world, with an average cost of $8 million, and California’s attorney general, who is in charge of enforcing the state’s privacy law, says compliance costs for California businesses could cost billions.

-Those high costs depend on many factors, but complying with complex regulation is a major contributor.
+Those high costs depend on many factors, but complying with complex regulations is a major contributor.
 It would be one thing if those extra costs were providing consumers with meaningful safeguards or additional security.
 But a patchwork of state laws often replaces consistent protections for consumers with complexity and confusion for everyone.

 Mr Beckerman says, Americans in every state interacting with companies across all sectors of the economy deserve to have their personal data protected.
 A patchwork of state laws won’t cut it.